To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 How did researchers create this vaccine so quickly?
 They bypassed an animal test that normally takes place.
 It will still be months before we know if this vaccine is successful, and in the best-case scenario, we’ll need additional time to mass-produce the vaccine and get it out to the global population.
 Most best-case scenarios still put a delivery date on a global vaccine well into next year.

-There are at least 20 other projects involving vaccines happening globally in various states of progress.
+There are several dozen other vaccine efforts happening globally in various states of progress.

 How many people are recovering from COVID-19?
 Are there more recoveries than deaths?
 Worldometer has live statistics on coronavirus infections with charts ranging from daily and total cases to growth factors, recoveries and more.